Hydrology-IFH/roger/README.md

 - implement surface runoff generation for gravity-driven infiltration
 - implement gravity-driven infiltration and percolation in transport routine
 - implement time-variant sowing and harvesting of crops
-- use physically-constrained artificial neural network to set time-dependent model parameters (e.g. number of active macropores)
-- add equations to docstrings
-- write online documentation (see `doc/`)

 ## License
 This software can be distributed freely under the MIT license.
 Please read the LICENSE for further information.